rainealexander/rainealexander.github.io/_posts/2022-01-24-Building-A-React-Site-From-Scratch.markdown

 I'm going to assume you already have your basics set up - Node.js, npm, VS Code or your favorite editor/IDE.

 We need a way to serve our front end and Express.js makes this a relatively simple task.
 Adding Nodemon to the mix allows the server to automatically restart when files are changed, which makes development much smoother.
 Nodemon can be installed as a global package if you want to use it directly from the command line, but I prefer to install locally as a dev dependency.
-Rounding out the back end we have `dotenv` and `cors`.
+Rounding out the back end we have `dotenv` and `cors`. *Dotenv* allows us to create and easily access environment variables in our code, and *cors* is a middleware that helps us manage cross-origin resource sharing for our app.

 ```
 npm install express dotenv cors
 npm install --save-dev nodemon
 ```

 ## Installing React

 All we need here are the React and ReactDOM libraries:

 ```
 npm install react react-dev
 ```

 I guess that's the easy one to remember.
 Depending on your project needs you might also want React Router for website navigation, version 6 is the newest at the time of this writing:

 ```
 npm install react-router-dom@6
 ```

 ## Development Dependencies

 Now for the complicated stuff.
 Linting, transpiling, bundling, oh my.
 First the list we have Webpack to bundle all the front end code into one file.
 Babel along with it's presets *transpile* any code with ES6 (or above) syntax to ES5 so it can be used by older browsers.
 Finally our "loaders" to get our CSS and JavaScript into our bundle.

 ```
 npm install --save-dev webpack webpack-cli \
 @babel/core @babel/preset-react @babel/preset-env \
 babel-loader css-loader style-loader html-webpack-plugin
 ```

 I added `html-webpack-plugin` to generate our index HTML file so we don't have to worry about plugging in any scripts or links every time something changes.